Sub 20 5k plan

 SM35-39 67% age grade

-sm20-24 64% age grade NOT SO HARD
+sm20-24 64% age grade WALK IN THE PARK

-vw45-49 82% age grade VERY HARD
+vw45-49 82% age grade VERY, VERY HARD

 Sw35-39 75% age grade

-sw20-24 73% age grade
+sw20-24 73% age grade HARD

 So now you know how serious you need to be in this little escapade of yours.

 (Here) are more than ** 100 ** short-term tips and tricks for a PB this coming weekend.
 Can’t hurt?

 Here is a rough WEEKLY PLAN of what you should be doing to improve quickly over the next couple of months, to maximise the endurance base you have already built up.
 The 3 faster exercises should all be exhausting (and you have to know what that word means!), if not exhausting then go faster or reduce rest periods.
 These 3 faster sessions all work.
 If you are strapped for time AND DEDICATED don’t waste your time doing anything else (such as the slow easy one).
 Do them and do them HARD.
 BUT.
 Always, always rest the day after a hard session (ideally 2 days), always have every 4/5th week slightly easier than the previous 3; always have at least 2 days off before racing.
 Rest is FAR, FAR, FAR more important than you think it is, honest!
 PS Don’t forget to rest?
 (Did I mention rest and recovery?)

 Obviously I’m not claiming this, or any, plan can perform miracles.
 If you are currently a flat-out 25 minute 5k runner then this plan will NOT work for you to get to sub 20 minutes in a 3-month time frame.
 Sure it will get you faster.
 But you will struggle soon enough as you lack a proper endurance base.